munificent/craftinginterpreters/book/chunks-of-bytecode.md

     Defining two instructions seems to be the best of both worlds.
 What sacrifices, if any, does it force on us?

-3. This one is a doozy.
-Our `reallocate()` function relies on the C standard library for dynamic memory allocation and freeing.
-Demonstrate how it does that by writing your own memory manager on top of it.
+3. Our `reallocate()` function relies on the C standard library for dynamic memory allocation and freeing. `malloc()` and `free()` aren't magic.
+Find a couple of open source implementations of them and explain how they work.
+    How do they keep track of which bytes are allocated and which are free?
+    What is required to allocate a block of memory?
+Free it?
+How do they make that efficient?
+What do they do about fragmentation?

-    Implement `reallocate()` without calling `realloc()`, `malloc()`, or `free()`.
+    *Hardcore mode: Implement `reallocate()` without calling `realloc()`, `malloc()`, or `free()`.
 You are allowed to call `malloc()` *once*, at the beginning of the interpreter's execution, to allocate a single big block of memory which your `reallocate()` function has access to.
 It parcels out blobs of memory from that single region, your own personal heap.
-It's your job to define how it does that.
+It's your job to define how it does that.*

 </div>